 Requirements - Graduate Program

-The purpose of our Master's program is to provide students with a sufficient background in economic theory and quantitative techniques to do applied work in economics or a related field (e.g., financial economics).
-We have designed our program for someone with a background in intermediate economic theory, statistics and basic calculus.
-Students who do not have this background can be admitted provisionally — they spend a semester (or two) completing these basic courses.
-It is not necessary for a student to major in economics as an undergraduate, but a solid background in economics and statistics is extremely helpful.
+Our Master's program is designed to provide students with a solid foundation in economic theory and quantitative techniques, necessary for doing applied work in economics or a related field (e.g., financial economics).
+We have structured our program for entering students with backgrounds in intermediate economic theory, statistics and basic calculus.
+However, students who do not have this background can be admitted provisionally — they spend a semester (or two) completing these basic courses.
+It is not necessary for a student to have majored in economics as an undergraduate, but some background in economics and statistics is extremely helpful.

 Core Requirements (See Bulletin)